 - ZOrder: Unused at this time

-- AnnotationClassID: The annotation class the annotation belongs to
+- AnnotationClassID: The annotation class to which the annotation belongs

 - Element: BLOB field that stores symbology and text geometry